hegwj/CbLDM/README.md

 Instructions for using the files involved in this project are given below:

 [gif](gif): An example was deposited showing the HCP structure being predicted by CbLDM constant diffusion.

+[modules](modules): It includes the model architecture file for CbLDM and dataloader.py.

+[utils](utils): It contains the python packages that will be used in CbLDM.